plexsystems/pacmod/README.md

 ## Installation

-`go get github.com/plexsystems/pacmod/cmd/pacmod`
+`go get github.com/plexsystems/pacmod`

 ## Usage

 Run the `pack` command in the directory containing your `go.mod`.
 For example:

-`pacmod pack mymodule v1.0.0`
+`pacmod pack github.com/repo/user v1.0.0 outputdirectory`

 This will result in the following files: